brovelli/brovelli.github.io/_pages/about.md

 Research Interests
 ------
-I study the role of neural interactions in learning and adaptive behaviors.
+I study the role of neural interactions in learning and adaptive behaviors across scales.
 I use a systems science approach intergrating:
-- Information theoretical methods for the analysis of brain signals and networks
+- Information theoretical methods for the analysis of brain signals and network interactions
 - Multimodal and multiscale brain imaging and neurophysiology (MUA, intracranial EEG, LFP, MEG and fMRI)
-- Computational models of human learning (reinforcement learning and predictive coding theory)
+- Computational models of human learning (reinforcement learning and Bayesian learning models)

 Publications
 ------